Residence Hall Life

 Going Off Campus

-As a PCC student you will enjoy Pensacola area dining, shopping, and beaches, and you may even fly or drive home occasionally.
+As a PCC student you will enjoy Pensacola area dining, shopping, and beaches, and you may even have the opportunity to stay off campus.
 Procedures for leaving campus provide accountability and are helpful in an emergency.
+Discretion and common sense should be exercised when planning off-campus activities.
+Certain locations are prohibited for reasons of safety or testimony.
 The method used to check out to leave campus will vary depending on the time you will be gone, your destination, and who will be accompanying you.

-Whether on or off campus, you are required to uphold the standards of conduct.
+Whether on or off campus, you are required to uphold the standards of conduct and dress.

-You are responsible to tap your card when you leave and tap back in on time when you return (by 10:25 p.m.).
-At each residence hall lobby desk, there are touch-screen computers for tapping out to general local locations or checking out after obtaining an approved pass.
-Use your PCC Card to tap out, answering the questions that appear on the screen.
+You are responsible to tap your card when you leave and tap back in by the return time shown.
+At each residence hall lobby desk, there are touch-screen computers for tapping out to general local locations or checking out on an approved pass.
+Use your PCC Card to tap out by answering the questions that appear on the screen.

-Requests for a day pass, overnight pass, or work pass should be submitted on Eagle’s Nest at least 2 hours prior to departure.
+Requests for a day pass, overnight pass, or class cuts pass should be submitted on Eagle’s Nest at least 2 hours prior to departure.

 Tap N Go

-You will need a day pass when you are missing a required activity, are off campus in a mixed group, are driving further than 50 miles, going to a local college, or taking class cuts.
+You will need a day pass when you are missing a required activity, are off campus in a mixed group, are driving further than 50 miles, or when going to a local college.
+While not all mixed groups may require a chaperone, a pass is always required.

-Note: Mixed groups must have a chaperone (i.e., student’s parent, grandparent, pastor/youth pastor, high school administrator, approved faculty/staff member).
+- All other mixed groups must have a chaperone.
 A list of approved off-campus chaperones is provided on Eagle’s Nest.

 Students who are off campus in a mixed group without approval, without an authorized chaperone, or in a residence or hotel room of a person of the opposite gender, are subject to being dismissed from the College.
 This policy includes being off campus with someone of the opposite gender who is not a student.

-You will need an overnight pass when you will be staying off campus one or more nights, as well as for overnight class cuts, senior cuts, or military drills.
+You will need an overnight pass when you will be staying off campus overnight, as well as for overnight class cuts, senior cuts, or military drills.

 - You may stay overnight with your family (parent, grandparent, married brother/sister, or married aunt/uncle).